thanos-io/thanos/tutorials/katacoda/thanos/3-receiver/step2.md

 <details>
  <summary>Can you think why?</summary>

+Since we cannot access the `Thanos Sidecar` directly - we cannot query metrics data in real-time.

-Thanos Sidecar only uploads `blocks` of metrics data that have been written to disk, which happens every 2 hours in Prometheus.
+`Thanos Sidecar` only uploads `blocks` of metrics data that have been written to disk, which happens every 2 hours in Prometheus.
 <br>
 This means that the Global View would be at least 2 hours out of date, and does not satisfy requirement #2.
 </details>